chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [Communication-Efficient MoE Fine-Tuning with Locality-Aware Expert Placement](https://ieeexplore.ieee.org/document/11183830): fine-tune on MoE models with locality awareness (not sure difference with training), accepted by ICDCS'25
 - [ ] [JENGA: Enhancing LLM Long-Context Fine-tuning with Contextual Token Sparsity](https://www.usenix.org/conference/atc25/presentation/wang-tuowei): utilize sparsity for fine-tuning, accepted by ATC'25
 - [ ] [mTuner: Accelerating Parameter-Efficient Fine-Tuning on Multi-GPU Servers with Elastic Tensor](https://www.usenix.org/conference/atc25/presentation/huang-kezhao): use elastic tensors to do optimizations such as improving temporal memory utilization, relaxing data dependence, and accumulating runtime tensors in a memory-adaptive way, accepted by ATC'25
+- [ ] [PLoRA: Efficient LoRA Hyperparameter Tuning for Large Models](https://arxiv.org/abs/2508.02932): automatically orchestrates concurrent LoRA fine-tuning jobs under given hardware and model constraints
+- [ ] [LoRAFusion: Efficient LoRA Fine-Tuning for LLMs](https://arxiv.org/abs/2510.00206): concurrently fine-tune multiple independent LoRA adapters that share the same base model on the same set of GPUs, optimization on both kernels and scheduling, accepted by EuroSys'26
+- [ ] [Symbiosis: Multi-Adapter Inference and Fine-Tuning](https://arxiv.org/abs/2507.03220): enabling the as-a-service deployment of the base model to do concurrently fine-tune and inference

 #### Combining fine-tuning/training with inference